 After my completing my undergraduate studies and graduating from SOU I am excitedly looking forward to continuing my education within Literature and Cultural Studies by attending a Literary Studies and or a Cultural Studies doctoral program.
 Upon completion of a doctoral degree, I aspire to become a faculty member at a university and continue my research in Literary and Cultural Research.
 I hope that I will be able to use my education to enhance our collective understanding of the human experience.

-McNair Faulty Mentor: Dr. Alma Rosa Alvarez, Associate Professor of English
+McNair Faulty Mentor: Dr. Alma Rosa Alvarez, Professor of English

 2014 McNair Scholar Symposium